 Is the replacement by mesenchymal cell consists of fibrous tissue, 2 processes is involved in this is- Granulation tissue formation, Contraction of a wound.

 The term granulation tissue derives from the slightly granular and pink appearance of tissue, three phases are observed in this-

 –Phase of inflammation– Following trauma there is an acute inflammatory response with exudation of neutrophils, monocytes appear within 24 hrs.

 –Phase of clearance– Combination of a proteolytic enzyme from neutrophils and autolytic enzyme from dead tissue cell and phagocytic activity of necrotic tissue.

-(i) Angiogenesis (neovascularisation)-Formation of new blood vessels at the site of injury takes place by proliferation of endothelial cell from the margin of severed blood vessel.
-Initially proliferated endothelial cell are solid, but within in lumen is developed and start carrying blood, initially it is more leaky and causes edematous appearance.
-Vascular endothelial growth factor, platelet derived growth factor, basic fibroblast growth factor, all are associated with cellular proliferation.
+(i) Angiogenesis (neovascularisation)-Formation of new blood vessels at the site of injury takes place by the proliferation of endothelial cells from the margin of a severed blood vessel.
+Initially proliferated endothelial cell is solid, but within in lumen is developed and start carrying blood, initially it is leakier and causes edematous appearance.
+Vascular endothelial growth factor, platelet-derived growth factor, basic fibroblast growth factor, all are associated with cellular proliferation.

--contraction of collagenes.
+-contraction of collages.